TheIOFoundation/ProjectLockdown/README.md

 ![logo](https://user-images.githubusercontent.com/9198668/94893112-f96b8980-04b8-11eb-984f-ad13b882a35a.png)
 ***

+## NOTE: This is the new reppository for v2.0.
+Some information is still a work in progress.
+You can access the current runnning v1.0 repository <a href="https://github.com/Code-for-All/lockdown/">here</a>.

 **Project Lockdown** (an initiative from The IO Foundation) is a civic tech, interactive platform providing an overview of the state of Human and  Digital Rights around the globe.
 It evaluates policies obtained from high quality sources that may impact their observance.
 It provides, among other tools, a layered map interface that allows for a visual representation of the policies adopted, assisting a broad range of stakeholders in understanding the global state of their Rights.
 This empowers them to become active agents of global change.

 The project is the result of the collaborative effort from a global network of partners and volunteers who are dedicating their time and resources to ensure that we do not degrade the Rights we currently enjoy while simultaneously preparing them to become a new generation of Rights defenders.